rhysv96/muval-laravel-test/README.md

 3. **Refactored Codebase**
    Write comments next to the code you refactored to outline why you changed the code.
 4. **Tests**
-   Include unit or feature tests for code coverage in the Zip file.
+   Include unit or feature tests for code coverage.
 5. **Submit**
-   Compress your solution into a Zip file and send to nicole@muval.com.au.
-(If you have issues emailing the file, please reach out to us or inform Outposter)
+   Compress your solution into a Zip file and Upload the Zip file to the Google Drive provide in your invitation email.
+Please send any issues to: <nicole@muval.com.au>

 ## **What to Look For**